Vexcil/retroterminal-blog/_recipes/boiled-cookies.md

 ---

 Old-school, deliberate, and unforgiving if rushed.
 Time it right and it locks in perfectly.
+We've always referred to them as Boiled Cookies growing up.
+They make for a tasty treat but could also be used to put on some weight.
+Future snack of sumos?